igneus/gly/README.md

 Other arrangements are also possible.
 Order of music and lyrics is actually ignored during processing.

+## Installation

+Install Ruby (some version 2.x) runtime.
+Then install as any ruby gem:

+`gem install gly`

 ## Usage

 This gem provides executable `gly`.
 Run `gly help` for full list